-The Company has historically arranged periodic (under long-term agreements) and one-off (spot) wholesale shipments of cannabis concentrates and related finished products from its facility in Barrie, Ontario to various licenced cultivators under the Cannabis Act.
+The Company historically arranges sales from its facilities in Barrie, Ontario and Wonthaggi, Australia.
 Typically risk of loss for all shipped products typically transfers at the Company's shipping dock, and the purchaser is responsible for arranging all shipping and transportation.
 From time-to-time we may also provide secure and licensed storage space for our customers, given the regulatory requirements and restraints with respect to storage and transportation.